At Kolbeco, we consider ourselves to be constant learners – always remaining open to new ideas and methods. It has been a key part of our success.

 John Celuch, previously taught at Southern Illinois University – Edwardsville, Creative Director/Owner of Inlandesign

 My teacher would be John J Celuch.
 I learned more during my internship with him as a designer than I ever did in college.
 He taught me how to think outside the box, that empty space is sometimes a good thing and respect for design traditions.
-My father still takes interns under his wing, to help sculpt their creativity and inspire others through his work, and his passion for design and architecture.
+My father still takes interns from the online mba program he likes, he takes them under his wing, to help sculpt their creativity and inspire others through his work, and his passion for design and architecture.

 Gary Geisz, Woerther Elementary